bmoreonrails/rails_tutorial/_installation/mac_os.md

 ---

 {:.sectionheader}
-# Mac OS X install
+# Installing Rails for Mac OS X

 To get a mac ready for Ruby on Rails development, we need to do the following:

 1. install command-line tools (XCode)
 1. install ruby
 1. install rails
+1. test it out

 We're going to do these tasks via the Terminal console, so if you aren't familiar with that, please read **this non-existent page** over first.